Polar harmonic Maa{\ss} forms and holomorphic projection: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Michael Mertens particularly, whose comments significantly improved this paper.
-Furthermore, we would like to thank Kathrin Bringmann for many valuable comments on an earlier version of this paper.
+Furthermore, we would like to thank Kathrin Bringmann as well as the anonymous referee for many valuable comments on an earlier version of this paper.
+The research conducted by the first author for this paper is supported by the Pacific Institute for the Mathematical Sciences (PIMS).
+The research and findings may not reflect those of the Institute.
+The third author is grateful for support from a grant from the Simons Foundation (853830, LR), support from a Dean’s Faculty Fellowship from Vanderbilt University, and to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.